 The Lander Front Project is the last, best chance to ensure that the 3 Bar X and Double A ranches remain viable, working places for nature and people.

-In the sweeping foothills outside Lander, Wyoming, the Conservancy is building momentum for a conservation project that will safeguard the 3 Bar X and Double A ranches from residential development.
+In the sweeping foothills outside Lander, Wyoming, the Conservancy has completed a conservation project to safeguard the 3 Bar X and Double A ranches from residential development.

 Covering a combined 3,579 acres, both ranches provide critical winter habitat for wildlife.
 Mule deer, moose, elk and even sage-grouse need these lower elevation valleys to survive when the snow flies.